-- The value n and the hash function h is chosen such that each s_i should fit in memory(build relation). - The probe relation partitions r_i (probe relation) need not fit in memory - Use the smaller relation as the build relation - Recursive partitioning required if number of partitions n is greater than number of pages M of memory.
-Rarely required.
+- The value n and the hash function h is chosen such that each s_i should fit in memory(build relation). - The probe relation partitions r_i (probe relation)need not fit in memory - Use the smaller relation as the build relation.